 The single most important advising tip for first-year students is to seek the guidance of a Health Professions Program (HPP) Advisor.
 This should be done early in the first term in order to plan a four-year schedule for completing required coursework.
 Misinformation may be passed along by fellow students, and so it is critical that students rely on HPP for information about the complex academic and extracurricular path to a health profession.

-Students interested in pursuing a curriculum that will prepare them for medical, dental, or veterinary school, or other graduate schools in the health professions should contact Annette Hamilton by e-mail (Annette.L.Hamilton@dartmouth.edu) or calling the number above.
+Students interested in pursuing a curriculum that will prepare them for medical, dental, or veterinary school, or other graduate schools in the health professions should contact Sarah Berger by e-mail or calling the number above.